FedericoLeva/neuron-sensor_model/README.md

 external voltage source boundary for intracellular, and transmembrane current sources for extracellular generate the AP.
 Additionally, the Sentaurus parameter file couples the SDevice inputs to set the intrinsic model paramers.

+- The dataset includes the data shown in the figures througout the paper as ASCII files.
+In addition, a comparison between the analytical tfs with those extracted by AC circuit simulation are supplied.

 They are intended to help to verify that the model actually works.